-Wound and Tissue Healing Research
+• Wound and Tissue Healing Research

 Muscle and Tendon Repair Evidence

-In musculoskeletal injury models, TB-500 / Tβ4 has shown:
+In musculoskeletal injury models, TB-500 / Tβ4 has shown.

 The muscle repair mechanism involves both the angiogenic effects (improved blood supply to healing muscle) and direct stimulation of satellite cell activation — the muscle stem cells responsible for muscle regeneration after injury.

 One of the most studied and striking effects of thymosin beta-4 is its cardioprotective properties.
-In multiple rodent models of myocardial infarction (heart attack):
+In multiple rodent models of myocardial infarction (heart attack).

-Together, they may address different aspects of the healing cascade.
-BPC-157 may help with the initial phase of fibroblast recruitment and vascular remodeling, while TB-500 supports the cellular migration and anti-inflammatory aspects.
+Together, they may address different aspects of the healing cascade. may help with the initial phase of fibroblast recruitment and vascular remodeling, while TB-500 supports the cellular migration and wellness-supporting aspects.
 No head-to-head human comparison data exists, but anecdotal reports from sports medicine practitioners suggest that the combination is well-tolerated and may be superior to either alone for musculoskeletal injuries.

-Property TB-500 BPC-157
+Property TB-500

 Primary mechanism Actin regulation, cell migration GH receptor upregulation, NO pathway